kodecocodes/i10t/09-uiview-property-animator/uiview-property-animator.markdown

 addAnimatorObservers(animator: imageMoveAnimator)
 ```

-These lines link up the segmented controls at the bottom of the app to the current state of the animator.
-Build and run, start an animation and keep an eye on the segmented controls.
-You can see `state` and `isRunning` change before your eyes:
+These lines link up the segmented control at the bottom of the app to the current state of the animator.
+Build and run, start an animation and keep an eye on the segmented control.
+You can see `state` change before your eyes:

-> **Note**: At the time of writing this chapter, there appears to be a bug in Xcode 8 beta 4 where `isRunning` never seems to change.

 ![ipad](images/Animalation2.png)